matthewfishermv/Statistics-with-R/Fundamentals/Index.md

   77.30   84.35   88.40   88.19   91.15   98.80
 ```

-Expanding on our understanding of this output, **quartiles** divide data into four equally-sized groupings, such that 25% of the observations fall below the first quartile (and 75% above), 50% fall below the second quartile (and 50% above), and 75% fall below the third quartile (and 25% above).
+Expanding on our understanding of this output, **quartiles** divide data into four equally sized groupings, such that 25% of the observations fall below the first quartile (and 75% above), 50% fall below the second quartile (and 50% above), and 75% fall below the third quartile (and 25% above).
 To visualize this, observe the following variable X and convince yourself that 25% of the observations fall below 25 (Q1), 50% fall below 32 (Q2), and 75% fall below 36 (Q3):

 ![Example values for understanding quartiles](/Course-Content/Images/Equations/quartiles-example.png)

-The median, by definition is the second quartile (Q2) because 50% of the observations fall below and and 50% fall above it.
+The median is by definition the second quartile (Q2) because 50% of the observations fall below and 50% fall above it.
 In the data above, the mean and second quartile would be (28 + 32) /2 = 30.

 From the five-number summary, we can calculate two ranges.
 The **range** is the total amount of variation in the data, or the difference between the largest and smallest values.
 From the five-number summary of statistics students' grades above, we see that the range is 98.80 - 77.30 = 21.5.
 R has a helpful function `range()` that returns the smallest and largest values of a variable: